Yu (Chinese surname): Prominent people with family name 俞

+In Korean, the name is transcribed as Woo (禹 and 于), or Yoo (兪 and 余).

 Surname Yu (虞)

-The surname was derived from the State of Yú 虞国.
+The surname was derived from the State of Yú 虞國/国.
 The name is transliterated as Ngu in Vietnamese but is very rare in Vietnam.

 History

 According to Chinese legend, Yu (虞 (Yú)) is an ancient surname in China.
 The ancestors of the surname were closely linked with the ancient sage-king named Yu Shun.
 When Yu Shun was getting old, he took his initiative to hand over the state power to Da Yu.
-Da Yu granted Yu Shun's son Shang Jun (商均) the Yu kingdom (虞国, now in Yucheng, Henan Province).
+Da Yu granted Yu Shun's son Shang Jun (商均) the Yu kingdom (虞國/国, now in Yucheng, Henan Province).
 Later, the descendants of Shang Jun took the name of the kingdom as their surname.

-During the Zhou Dynasty, Zhou Wu Wang (1,134-1,115BC) granted the descendants of Zhongyong of Wu, the son of King Tai of Zhou, territory to the northeast of Pinglu in Shanxi.
-The kingdom was named Yu (虞国) and they took the name of Yu (虞) after the kingdom.
+During the Zhou dynasty, Zhou Wu Wang (1134–1115 BC) granted the descendants of Zhongyong of Wu, the son of King Tai of Zhou, territory to the northeast of Pinglu in Shanxi.
+The kingdom was named Yu (虞國/国) and they took the name of Yu (虞) after the kingdom.